3D Cell Reference in Excel (Table of Contents)

 - We also have the Half Yearly test scores, as shown below.

-- Now we wish to calculate the total test scores in another worksheet by using 3D Referencing in Excel.
+- Now we wish to calculate the total test scores in another worksheet using 3D Referencing in Excel.
 To do that, we will apply the formula as follows:

-- First, we shall write “=” for Marks in the Total Scores tab for the first subject, i.e. Physics.
+- First, we shall write “=” for Marks in the Total Scores tab for the first subject, i.e., Physics.

 - Next, we shall change the cell reference to Quarter 1 and then select the marks for Physics from that tab.

 - Next, we shall add a “+” sign in the formula to add the next item to the Quarter 1 score.
-To do this, we shall change the cell reference using the 3D reference to the Quarter 2 tab and select the quarter 2 marks for physics.
+To do this, we shall change the cell reference using the 3D reference to the Quarter 2 tab and select the Quarter 2 marks for physics.

 - Now that we have the summation of all the scores for this student in Physics, we shall press enter key to get the total score.